 With a taller and wider fixed bridge, spanning 4,025 feet over the Indian River Lagoon and rising 65 feet above the water, the new NASA Causeway Bridge will enhance the accessibility of this corridor, which includes Kennedy Space Center and the Cape Canaveral Spaceport.

 In June 2023, the eastbound bridge was opened to the public, a milestone completion for this project.
-The second bridge westbound will open in early 2026.
+The westbound bridge is currently scheduled to open in the summer of 2025.

 Orion Marine Construction, Inc.